Makassar-class landing platform dock: Brazil

 In 2019 the Peruvian Navy, offered a new Peruvian built Makassar class to Brazil for US$170m, in exchange for 2 used Type 209 submarines.
 On October 24, Brazilian Vice President Hamilton Mourão signed a Declaration of Intent with the Peruvian government for this exchange.

 United Arab Emirates

 On 1 July 2022, United Arab Emirates Navy signed a Memorandum of Understanding (MoU) with PT PAL Indonesia for the purchase one 163 meters version of Makassar-class LPD which planned to start the construction at 2024.

-The United Arab Emirates (UAE) signed a contract worth 1.5 billion AED (equivalent to $408 million USD) with PT PAL Indonesia for the procurement of a 163-meter multi-mission vessel, specifically a Landing Platform Dock 163M during the IDEX 2023 show in Abu Dhabi from 20 to 24 February 2023.
+The United Arab Emirates (UAE) signed a contract worth 1.5 billion AED (equivalent to US$408 million) with PT PAL Indonesia for the procurement of a 163-meter multi-mission vessel, specifically a Landing Platform Dock 163M during the IDEX 2023 show in Abu Dhabi from 20 to 24 February 2023.

 The First Steel Cutting ceremony for Landing Platform Dock 163M – Al Maryah Project was carried out on 28 February 2024, and Key Laid Ceremony was carried out on 24 April 2024.